5 Home Investment Themes Every Homebuyer Must Know by Heart

 Suppose that you have narrowed your choices to two homes that stand side by side in a great neighborhood.
 One needs repairs and updates, but has a huge lot.
 The other is in tip-top shape but sits on a lot half the size.
 The prices of the two homes are similar.
 Which do you choose?
 This is one aspect of house hunting that surprises many people.
 In most cases, the beat-up house is a better investment.

 Why?
 Your house is a depreciating asset.
 The lot will maintain its value (or likely appreciate) relative to the house.
 If you bulldozed both houses, the larger lot would sell for more.
 So, if you can, choose a bigger, better-shaped or better-situated lot over a nicer house.
-A less attractive house can always be updated, added on to, or replaced altogether while the lot can’t be changed.
+The Houston real estate market after Imelda would have a less attractive house can always be updated, added on to, or replaced altogether while the lot can’t be be changed.

 Success Theme #5: Buy Close To Major Job Centers